rbarlaam/Reverse_Logistics/README.md

 g.	geopandas
 h.	pyproj
 i.	plotly.graph_obj
+3. Download and add your Tender information in Reverse_Logistics_Template.xlsx that you will find in the 05.
+Final folder in Github
-3. Run the Python file in Streamlit:  Streamlit run ReverseLogistics.py
+4. Run the Python file in Streamlit:  Streamlit run ReverseLogistics.py
+5. Once you have run Streamlit, specify Reverse_Logistics_Template.xlsx file route in the  empty box.